royalghost/royalghost.github.io/README.md

-### Full Stack Developer
+### Engineering Leader

-I am a full stack developer with a passion in software design, development and leading teams.
+I am a Senior Engineer with a passion in software design, development and leading teams to solve ambiguous problem.
+I also love coffee, beer, sandwiches and tennis.
+I live with my wife and two kids in Toronto, Canada.

 Some of the other stuff I find interest are [here](./interesting.md).

 ### Github
 [https://github.com/royalghost/](https://github.com/royalghost/)